Modified General Relativity and dark matter: Dark matter

 \subsection{The radial gravitational force and galactic rotation curves in MGR}

 The radial gravitational force on an object of mass m can now be calculated from (\ref{wow}).
-Using the weak-field relationship of the Newtonian potential $ \phi $ to $ g_{00} $, $ \phi=\frac{c^{2}}{2}(e^{\nu}-1)$, the modified Newtonian force is where M represents the \emph{gravitating} mass of the galaxy.
+Using the weak-field relationship of the Newtonian potential $ \phi $ to $ g_{00} $, $ \phi=\frac{c^{2}}{2}(e^{\nu}-1)$, the modified Newtonian force is where M represents the ordinary mass of the galaxy.
 The correction terms to the Newtonian force come from the non-zero components of the line element field in the energy-momentum tensor $ \varPhi_{\alpha\beta}$.
 The second term is gravitationally attractive and represents the correction from invisible mass.
 That term provides the additional gravitational attraction that is missing in GR.
 Since the parameter $ b $ has two signs, its absolute value is invoked to ensure that term is negative.
-The third term is positive and repulsive if $ a_{0}>0 $.
-This describes the repulsive dark energy force in the present epoch.
-However, as discussed in Section 4.1, $ a_{0} $ has two signs that determine the effective acceleration or deceleration in (\ref{Newt}).
-With $ a_{0}<0 $, a strongly decelerating epoch is evident, which has been observed by Riess et al. \cite{Riess}.
+The third term is positive and repulsive with $ a_{0}>0 $ as defined.
+This describes the repulsive dark energy force in the present accelerating epoch.
+However, a decelerating epoch has been observed by Riess et al. \cite{Riess}.
 They used the Hubble telescope to provide the first conclusive evidence for cosmic deceleration that preceded the current epoch of cosmic acceleration.
-Assuming a circular orbit about a point mass, it follows that the orbital velocity of a star rotating in the galaxy satisfies where $ M(r) $ is the gravitating mass of the galaxy interior to a fixed radius of $ r $.
+Assuming a circular orbit about a point mass, it follows that the orbital velocity of a star rotating in the galaxy satisfies where $ M(r) $ is the ordinary mass of the galaxy interior to a fixed radius of $ r $.
 Equation (\ref{V}) demands an upper limit to r describing a large but finite galaxy.
-Because $ a_{0}\neq0$ and scales with the gravitating mass, it is possible for the Newtonian force to balance the dark energy force in a certain region of the galaxy.
-Then, describes a specific class of galaxies with a flat (slope zero) orbital rotation curve.
-From (\ref{b}), we obtain the exact power four Tully-Fisher relation Using the MOND interpolation function \cite{Milg} $ \mu(\frac{a}{A_{0}})=\frac{a}{A_{0}} $ for $ a<<A_{0} $, the Tully-Fisher relation in MOND is evident by setting The fundamental acceleration in MOND has the value $ A_{0}\approx1.2\times10^{-10}\,m\,s^{-2}$, which is taken as a fundamental constant.
-However, as observed in Ref. \cite{MONDA0}, a good MOND fit for galaxy DDO 154 is the small value of $A_{0} = 0.68\times10^{-10}\pm 0.02$, nearly half the standard value.
-It is apparent that scaling in MOND is important, but that is problematic for it since $ A_{0} $ is taken as a universal constant independent of any galactic property.
-Whereas $ a_{0} $ is not a fixed parameter in MGR; it is determined from the scaled gravitating mass in a particular region of spacetime according to (\ref{a0zeta}).
+Because $ a_{0}\neq0$ and scales with the ordinary mass, it is possible for the Newtonian force to balance the dark energy force in a certain region of the galaxy: